NCleverly/CommonCore/README.md

 - This project provides additional implementation to use RealmDb as the embedded database  on a project that uses the CommonCore template.
 (Example found on realmDemo project under samples/database_samples)

+### CommonCore.Localization

+- This project provides additional implementation to use localization based on the default  OS settings of the device for projects that use the CommonCore template.
+(Example found on reference guide project)